-Land Use issues are sometimes the most hotly contested items in which Neighborhood Councils engage, especially given the current affordable housing crisis in Los Angeles.
-In this debate, between Jill Stewart, Executive Director of the Coalition to Preserve LA, and Helen Hua of the BizFed Institute, we will also invite questions from the audience, so come ready to engage!
+Land Use issues are sometimes the most hotly contested items in which Neighborhood Councils engage, especially given the current affordable housing crisis in Los Angeles and the desire to improve our empty storefronts.
+This panel will discuss how NCs can be more effective.

 CITY GOVERNMENT REFORM: REPLACING DICTATORIAL CITY COUNCIL REPRESENTATIVES